Tampa Bay Buccaneers vs. New Orleans Saints NFL Week 15 Odds, Plays and Insights for December 19, 2021

 Saints stats and trends

-- New Orleans has six wins against the spread in 13 games this year.

-- New Orleans' games this year have gone over the total in six out of 13 opportunities (46.2%).
+- New Orleans' games this year have eclipsed the over/under six times in 13 opportunities (46.2%).

-- When New Orleans records more than 22.8 points, it is 5-2 against the spread and 5-2 overall.
+- New Orleans is 5-2 against the spread and 5-2 overall in games when it scores more than 22.8 points.

-- New Orleans is 4-3 against the spread and 3-4 overall when the team totals over 343.0 yards.
+- When New Orleans piles up over 343.0 yards, the team is 4-3 against the spread and 3-4 overall.

 - This year the Saints have 16 turnovers, nine fewer than the Buccaneers have takeaways (25).